Thursday, May 31, 2018

 Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit." --Acts 2:37-38

-The gospel message was understood by the people who heard and it brought about a response of deep sorrow in their heartsThey were asked to repent; repentance is quite literally 'a change of heart/mind.'
-It does not make sense to include infants in this kind of description of a human responses.
+The gospel message was understood by the people who heard and it brought about a response of deep sorrow in their heartsThey were asked to repent.
+(Repentance is literally 'a change of heart/mind.')
+With this kind of response, it does not make sense to include infants.

 So, putting it all together...

 By strict definition, household would include infants, yet where it makes sense infants could be excluded depending upon the circumstances.
-In addition, when the term household is used in the context of discipleship, faith and repentance, common sense tells us to exclude infants.
+Furthermore, when the term household is used in the context of discipleship, faith and repentance, common sense tells us to exclude infants.

 So, returning to the original question: Is the 'household' idea sufficient to justify the baptism of infants?